hapax/hapax.github.io/assets/chuzenji.md

 Almost as miraculously as the toddler, my host materialises again to

 His joy in this small act of mimicry is inexpressible.

+Descending again, a toddler has appeared on the counter, and smiling hugely, hands me a set of random keys.
+His joy in this small act of mimicry is inexpressible.

+At first, life seems as incongruous as the teapot I found in the remains of the housefire, an island of order in a sea of chaos.